TysonMN/tysonmn.github.io/src/markdown/2020-07-11_systematic_cleaning.md

 ## `git clean -fdx`

 I always use `git` for source control.
 It has a [`clean` command](https://git-scm.com/docs/git-clean) that I always execute as `git clean -fdx`.
-It is my favorite way to clean because it makes (the working tree of) my repository look like it was just cloned...expect for modifications to tracked files, which are preserved.
+It is my favorite way to clean because it makes (the working tree of) my repository look like it was just cloned... except for modifications to tracked files, which are preserved.
 To quickly deal with those, I can commit, stash, or discard them.
 Here are short explanations of the options.
 - [`f`](https://git-scm.com/docs/git-clean#Documentation/git-clean.txt--f) is short for `force` and causes deletions to occur without prompts.
 - [`d`](https://git-scm.com/docs/git-clean#Documentation/git-clean.txt--d) causes recursion into untracked directories.
 - [`x`](https://git-scm.com/docs/git-clean#Documentation/git-clean.txt--x8) causes deletion of untracked files.